IvanAHarris/IvanAHarris.github.io/_posts/2015-12-10-Nine-Tenths.md

 Miss Obvious stops waving to steady herself in the bus and then as she walks she waves again with her right hand in front of face.
 Not a sound or any indication of motion behind me.
 Miss Obvious waves again, full hand, wrist, elbow swaying, with a grin begging for acknowledgement.
 Nothing coming from behind me.

-Miss Obvious approaches a seat adjacent to mine, and with full swing of her cauldron bag rids herself of that weight on the seat.
+Miss Obvious approaches a seat adjacent to mine, and with full swing of her cauldron bag rids herself of that weight.
 She turns in less than a millisecond to me and looks at my cradled baby and crackles,
 ![I need a closer look](http://inthepowderroom.com/wp-content/uploads/2014/09/Old-Lady-Holes-In-the-Powder-Room.jpg "Is that your baby?")

 "Is that you baby?"